oddlama/agenix-rekey/README.md

 This derivation is made to always fail when the build is invoked transitively by the build process, which always means rekeying is necessary.

-The `rekey` app will build the same derivation but with special access to the rekeyed secrets which will temporarily be stored in a predicable path in `/tmp`, for which the sandbox is allowed access to `/tmp` solving the impurity issue.
+The `agenix rekey` command will build the same derivation but with special access to the rekeyed secrets which will temporarily be stored in a predicable path in `/tmp`, for which the sandbox is allowed access to `/tmp` solving the impurity issue.
 Running the build afterwards will succeed since the derivation is now already built and available in your local store.

-# Module options
+# ❄️ Module options

 ## `age.secrets`